- What are the Building Regulations?

 All changes and proposed changes to the Building Regulations are regularly put into our Building Regulations Updates, this can be found in the attached files section below.

-Regular information about changes to the Building Regulations is also available from the Department for Communities and Local Government (DCLG).
+Regular information about changes to the Building Regulations is also available from the Department for Levelling Up Housing and Communities (DLUHC) previously known as Ministry of Housing, Communities and Local Government (MHCLG).
 Please see the external links section below to view the circulars.

 The Building Regulations can be contravened by not following the building control procedures set out for handling your building work, and/or by carrying out building work which does not comply with the requirements contained in the Building Regulations.